 BY AMRUTA MEHTA

 In an earlier post, Amruta Mehta wondered whether censorship is the new sterilisation.
 Since then, she has taken her quest to find out whether censorship is indeed the latest global fad a step further by inquiring about this among friends from around the world.
 Today, written for Make Blog: a perspective from Mexico.
-Read the original post here.
+Read the original post, published on 15 March 2012, here.

 My questions were: